France joins UK, Belgium in European bans on Israeli settlers

 Meanwhile, Ireland, Portugal, and Spain are the member states most critical of Netanyahu's conduct of the Gaza war, in which Israel has killed some 28,500 Palestinians, most of them children and women.

-Israel's EU critics haven't imposed national-level bans on the French or Belgian model in favour of a collective European move, diplomats said.
+Israel's EU critics haven't imposed national-level settler bans on the French or Belgian model in favour of a collective European move, diplomats said.

 But Israel's old EU allies, the Czech republic and Hungary, are refusing to even talk about this in the EU Council for the time being, meaning it's unlikely to be in place when EU foreign ministers next meet to take big decisions — in Brussels on 19 February.